ole404/SoftwareEngineeringDHBW/README.md

 docker-compose up

 # Alternativ
-docker-compose -f docker-compose.yaml up
+docker-compose -f docker/docker-compose.yaml up
 ```

 This will compile the TypeScript `server` and build the Ionic `client` and optimize the application for production mode.
+This will take a moment, so grab a cup of coffee and relax.
 Then the TypeScript Express `server` starts and serves the static Ionic `client`.
 The application should start on [localhost](http://localhost) (Port 80).

-## Develop
+## Develop (Local)

 To open the project in VS Code open the tannder.code-workspace file.
 E.g. from command line: